golang/pkgsite/doc/postgres.md

 name you choose).

-Once this database exists and these variables are correctly configured, run `./devtools/migrate_db.sh local up` once to initialize your local database, as described in 'Migrations' below.
+Once this database exists and these variables are correctly configured, run `scripts/create_local_db.sh` once to initialize your local database.

+Then apply migrations, as described in 'Migrations' below.
 You will need to do this each time a new migration is added, to keep your local schema up-to-date.

 ### Migrations